BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.30208in;height:4.76728in"
 alt="Diagram Description automatically generated" />

 Talk to Rhodea in the living room, then attempt to leave.
-When you’re ready, head to the north into Dream District Northwest.
+When you're ready, head to the north into Dream District Northwest.

 Hidden on this map is 2 *Mineral Balls, Max Repel,* 2 *Ethers, Green Shard, Reverse Candy, Genius Wing, Red Shard.*

-Enter Mika’s cafe during the daytime and talk to Patty twice.
-She’ll give you a *Link Heart!* Talk to the girl next to her at night to get 10 *Dusk Balls* if you answer correctly: Kalos.
+Enter Mika's cafe during the daytime and talk to Patty twice.
+She'll give you a *Link Heart!* Talk to the girl next to her at night to get 10 *Dusk Balls* if you answer correctly: Kalos.
 Also at night, a guy in the upper corner will give you a *Reverse Candy.* Enter the building to the